Consulta OnLine (periodico online) ISSN 1971-9892

 the child" in law n.
 219/2017

-This article examines Law 219/2017, which
+This article examines Law 219/2017,

-regulates measures to be taken when a
+which regulates measures to be taken when a person's life is considered no

-person’s life is considered no longer worthy to be lived by the person itself,
+longer worthy to be lived by the person itself, with specific focus on the

-with specific focus on the situation in which such individual is a child.
-In
+situation in which such individual is a child.
+In dealing with such topic, this

-dealing with such topic, this work also considers cases on the comparative
+work also considers cases on the comparative scenario in which the decision to

-to children has been taken by doctors, believing that such a choice represented
+doctors, believing that such a choice represented the child's best interest.

-the child’s best interest.
-The article argues that whether or not recent
+The article argues that whether or not recent Italian legislation on

-Italian legislation on anticipated arrangements in case of irreversible illness
+anticipated arrangements in case of irreversible illness will be a "good

-will be a “good law”, as some commentators have already defined it, will depend
+law", as some commentators have already defined it, will depend on how it

-on how it is applied, also with regard to children (C.G.).
+is applied, also with regard to children.

 ANTONIO RUGGERI

-dignità dell’uomo e il diritto di avere diritti (profili problematici e
+La dignità dell'uomo e il diritto di

 (03.06.18)